owulveryck/blog/content/post/journey-onnx-day2.md

 I have decoded the information to reconstruct a graph.
 Now I propose to expand the principle and to create a proper execution backend based on Gorgonia.
-This post is a bit more technical than the previous one as I don't have any new concept to explain.
+This post is a bit more technical than the previous one because all the concepts needed to work should be present in the last article.

 # Decoding the tensor

 In machine learning, the fundamental element of a computation graph is a Tensor.
 In ONNX this element is described in the structure [TensorProto](https://godoc.org/github.com/owulveryck/onnx-go#TensorProto).
+A tensor:

-A tensor has a shape represented here by the field `Dims` which is an array of int64, is holding a data type and obviously some data.
+* has a shape represented here by the field `Dims` (an array of `int64`)
+* is holding a data type
+* is eventually handling some data.

 Gorgonia also has a notion of tensor.
-A tensor is an interface.
+In Gorgonia, a tensor is an interface (in the pure Go sense).
 Therefore, creating a Go object from TensorProto that fulfills the Tensor interface of Gorgonia should be easy.

 Let's write a method that takes an `onnx.TensorProto` as input and that returns a `tensor.Tensor` as output